Top U.S. health adviser wants end to partisan fighting over Obamacare

 Obama's Affordable Care Act remains unpopular with large segments of the voting public.
 In Reuters/Ipsos polling of 384 people over the first five days of September, 51 percent of respondents said they disapproved of Obama’s handling of healthcare reform, while 39 percent said they approved and 10 percent said they did not know.
 The poll has a margin of error of 5 percentage points.

-In early August, 57 percent of 1,599 respondents said they opposed the healthcare law, while 43 percent favoured it.
+In early August, 57 percent of 1,599 respondents said they opposed the healthcare law, while 43 percent favored it.
 That poll had a margin of error of 2.6 percentage points.

 Analysts say the issue is not proving to be as big as expected with potential voters.
 But Republicans still hope public discontent will help them take control of the Senate and dismantle the legislation.

-Healthcare reform will be front and centre later this week during a Republican-led House of Representatives oversight hearing at which top HHS and Internal Revenue Service officials are slated to testify.
+Healthcare reform will be front and center later this week during a Republican-led House of Representatives oversight hearing at which top HHS and Internal Revenue Service officials are slated to testify.

 (Additional reporting by Gabriel Debenedetti; Editing by Lisa Shumaker)